Kamran14/RuneGPT/README.md

 ## 🚀 Features
 - 🖥️ Easy-to-Use Panel: Ask questions directly from RuneLite’s sidebar.
-- 🔹 Configurable API Key: Securely enter and store your LLM API key via RuneLite’s plugin settings.
+- ⚙️ Configurable: Securely enter and store your Gemini API key via RuneLite’s plugin settings.
-- ⚙️ Quick Setup: Just enter your API key and start asking—no complicated setup required.

 ### UPCOMING:
 - 🛡️ Context-Aware: Queries include your stats and optional bank items for tailored suggestions.
 - 🔹 Markdown-Style Display: View responses in a clean, markdown-styled panel with headings, lists, and bold highlights.